mohammad-gh72/traverlly/README.md

-# React App with Fake API
+# React App with JSONBin API

 This project is a React app, originally based on an HTML/CSS practice project.
-It now fetches data from a fake API powered by `json-server`.
+It now fetches data from an API powered by `jsonbin`.

 ## Features

 - React-based frontend
-- Fake API using `json-server` for data
+- Data fetched from `jsonbin`

 ## Live Demo